kwan7595/kwan7595/README.md

  🔭 Research interests
  ---

-I'm currently interested in designing efficient and robust LLMs.
+I'm currently interested in designing algorithms to find efficient and robust LLMs.

 **Keywords**